Since the Malayan people consists of various ethnicities and different religions, Malaysia is definitely Asia’s most fascinating melting pot.

 There is an excellent bus system.
 The quality of the vehicles, however, differs strongly.
 From new, modern, and climatized coaches to pretty shady ones.
 Often, the quality of the drivers is…questionable.

-They are often quite rude, do whatever makes them happy and comfortable.
+They tend to be quite rude, do whatever makes them happy and comfortable.
 If they like to smoke while driving, they are smoking and respond pretty indignant if you ask them not to.

 I’ve had my generous share of arguments – you can read about it in an earlier post.